G-1202/LAVA/README.md

 4. Ultralytics YOLOv8: 8.2.52
 5. OpenCV: 4.9.0.80 (via opencv-python) and base lib 4.6.0

-## Emulator:

-We developed a data-driven emulator.
-In `Emulator/dataset/`, `4G.txt` is the TCP throughput trace data. `AD.H5` is the processed video (20 minutes) data file, which stores a series of information for each video segment under different encoding parameters.
-Inference models are in `Emulator/inference_model/`.
-1. Download `AD_frames.zip` and extract it to the `Emulator/dataset/` path.
-2. Under `Emulator`, run `test_optimization.py`.

-Tips: You can create data files based on your own dataset, and there are related processing functions in the `utils.py`.
-At the same time, it supports the construction of an online full process system.

 ## Video Size Predictor:
 Contains pre trained model.